cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 > influencing rupture process should be removed from the abstract and
 > introduction.

-There is nothing in the abstract that references a topographic influence on rupture processes.
+There is nothing in the abstract that references a topographic influence on the rupture processes.
 In one sentence in the introduction (lines 41-45), we write that topographic stresses *may* influence rupture propagation.
 We do not 'focus' on this.
 Additionally, as promised in the two quoted passages (from